SuperblocksHQ/ethereum-studio/README.md

 Consider double-checking and updating the `CHANGELOG` to reflect the changes.
 Tag the new version.

-### Modifying templates
+### Modifying examples
-Templates are now located inside `./packages/editor/templates` folder.
+Example projects are now located inside `./packages/editor/templates` folder.
 After you modify those files and want to see changes you need to run `generate-templates.js` script inside `./packages/editor/scripts`.

 ## Issues
 Bug reports and suggestions can be filed at the project [Issues](https://github.com/SuperblocksHQ/ethereum-studio/issues) page.